qkost/raiders-of-the-lost-dice/Locations/Thinora's Demiplane/08 - Binding Chamber.md

 An assortment lies before you, five you must shun.
 To start the brew, neither end you should pick
 Second inside, only one will do the trick
-You will not need any creatures of the land
+You will not need any beasts of the land
-And only one plant will provide a helping hand
+And only one human will provide a helping hand
 Three you desire, all in a line
-The last is a powder, grown in water brine
+The last is a powder, from pressure and time
 To make the elixir add the neighbors and stir well, clockwise Next, add the liquid and bubbles shall arise
 The last ingredient you must sprinkle, then mix it around